So you’re finally gonna shut your mouth shut? About time!

 I’ve gone through the hard work of taping my mouth shut with all kinds of tape so you don’t have to.
-And while there are many overpriced options popping up everywhere, we don’t need to reinvent the wheel here.

 What’s the Best Tape to Use for Mouth Taping?